Telcred/blink/README.md

 # Blink

-[Blink](https://emmabergner.github.io/blink/) is a web browser application that displays a geographic visualisation of events, and a demo aimed for the company Telcred.
+[Blink](https://emmabergner.github.io/blink/) is a web browser application that displays a geographic visualization of events, and a demo aimed for the company Telcred.
 This company offers a cloud service for physical access control (basically unlocking doors) worldwide.
 This version of the application comes with a built-in dataset for demonstration.
 The intention is to connect to a live data source but that is outside the scope of this project.

 The idea is to show users that events are happening, where in the world the events are happening and at what time the events are happening.